AltaPay/sdk-js/README.md

 Run below command to build the package

-> If you install the dependency using Method 2 then you have to run below command in `node_modules/altapay-js-api`
+> If you install the dependency using Method 1 then you have to run below command in the root

     $ ant